-After stepping out and creating the i dare you project, I found it really hard to move forwards with it at times.
+After stepping out from my first business, FlukePhotography to begin working on Professional Rebel combining photography with confidence and wellbeing experiences, I found it really hard to move forwards with it at times.
 It was a big challenge, because something inside me was clashing and keeping me afraid and self sabotaging to protect myself from moving forwards so I had to do something to help me be the person who did this.

 You see I believe that you have to be ready for when that thing that you want happens so you don’t fuck it up.
 You have to believe you are the person that does that, has that, is that.
 If you want one thing but your head is telling you you’re a sack of shit excuse of a human being, even if you work your lady balls off to get it, you will snap right back to who you think you are and what you believe you deserve.
 After a few years of smacking your face against your own internal glass ceiling, you either give up or realise you’ve got to do something different.

 We wouldn’t have these ideas if we weren’t supposed to do something about them.
 I know we keep our dreams a secret and it’s hard to share them never mind do something about them.